 “What’s most important to me is the consistency,” Sabeh said.
 “I’d be interested in a computer model that said, ‘This is what you need to do not just to increase your yield, but to have the most consistent yield.’”

 Visual models benefit production, too.
-Ben Miller, executive vice president of regulatory and scientific affairs at The Acheson Group, said crop researchers can use microscopy to check for pathogens.
+Ben Miller, COO and EVP of scientific and regulatory affairs at The Acheson Group, said crop researchers can use microscopy to check for pathogens.
 These visual models could help prevent foodborne illnesses, such as recognizing Salmonella or E. coli on a lettuce leaf.

 “You can pull that leaf off, put it under a microscope and run your visually trained model to say, ‘I see something.
 How does that compare to what I’ve been trained on?’”
 Miller said.